Get exclusive member benefits & effect social change. Join Today

 Because mold grows year-round, mold allergies generally aren’t seasonal like other allergies.
 Those who are allergic to mold typically have more symptoms from midsummer to early fall, but they can experience symptoms any time they are exposed to mold spores, especially if they live in an area that tends to get a lot of rain.

 If you’re allergic to mold, you’ll likely experience histamine-mediated reactions similar to those from other types of airborne allergies.
 Those symptoms include:

 You may initially mistake your mold allergies for a cold or sinus infection, since the symptoms can mirror each other.
 If your allergies are compounded by asthma, you may notice your asthma symptoms worsening when you’re exposed to mold.
 Symptoms of asthma include:

-Those who work around potentially moldy crop materials on a regular basis should watch for early histamine reactions and seek treatment if they suspect farmer’s lung may be developing.
+Those who work around potentially moldy crop materials on a regular basis should watch for early histamine reactions and seek treatment if they suspect that farmer’s lung is developing.